vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

   Elasticsearch might decide to merge these into bigger ones for optimization purposes.

-This aforementioned compaction is referred as [segment merges](https://www.elastic.co/guide/en/elasticsearch/guide/current/merge-process.html) in Elasticsearch terminology.
+This aforementioned compaction is referred to as [segment merges](https://www.elastic.co/guide/en/elasticsearch/guide/current/merge-process.html) in Elasticsearch terminology.
 As you can guess, merges are highly disk I/O- and CPU-bound operations.
 As a user, you would not want to have them ruining your Elasticsearch query performance.
-As a matter of fact, you can achieve this in certain circumstances: Build the index once and don't change it anymore.
+As a matter of fact, you can avoid them completely in certain circumstances: Build the index once and don't change it anymore.
 Though this condition might be difficult to meet in many application scenarios.
 Once you start to insert new documents or update existing ones, segment merges become an inevitable part of your life.

 An on-going segment merge can significantly damage the overal query performance of the cluster.
-Give it a search in the internet, you will find many people looking for help to work around these and many others sharing certain tunings that worked for them.
-Over the last years, there were two particular patterns I observed in the shared tuning tips: they exist from the incarnation of this operation (so everybody agrees that it used to hurt and is still hurting) and the majority of the mentioned settings become deprecated (or even worse, become unavailable) with the next Elasticsearch release.
-So my rules of thumb for tuning merges start as follows:
+Do a random search on google and you will find many people looking for help to reduce the performance impact and many others sharing certain settings that worked for them.
+Over the last years, there were two particular patterns I observed in these cries for help: they existed since the earliest of Elasticsearch versions (so everybody agrees that it used to hurt and is still hurting) and the majority of the mentioned settings have become deprecated over time (or even worse, removed completely).
+So my rules of thumb for tuning merges is as follows:

 1. Unlearn every hack you heard about tuning merges.
-It is an operation pretty coupled with the internals of Elasticsearch and subject to change without providing a backward compatibility fallback.
+It is an operation tightly coupled with the internals of Elasticsearch and subject to change without providing a backward compatibility.
 There is no secret knob to make it run faster; it is like the garbage collector in JVM, `VACUUM` in PostgreSQL, etc.

 2. Find the sweet spot for the [translog](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html) flushes.
-Try relaxing `index.translog.sync_interval` and `index.translog.flush_threshold_size` settings until you don't get any benefits for your usage pattern.
+Try relaxing `index.translog.sync_interval` and `index.translog.flush_threshold_size` settings until you stop seeing benefits for your usage pattern.

 3. Adapt `index.refresh_interval` to your needs.
 Imagine you first bootstrap an